Footprints in the Sand (Leona Lewis song): Chart performance

 "Footprints in the Sand" charted in Europe, reaching position seventy-three on the European Hot 100 Singles.
-In November 2007, the song debuted on the UK Singles Chart at number sixty-five, staying on the chart for another week.
+In November 2007, the song debuted on the UK Singles Chart at number sixty-five, leaving the chart the next week.
 On 15 March 2008, the single re-entered it at number sixty-three.
 "Footprints in the Sand" claimed its peak position next week at number twenty-five, staying on the chart for eleven weeks.
 On the Irish Singles Chart the song debuted and peaked at number fifty; whilst on the Swiss Singles Chart, it debuted on 15 November 2009 at thirty-five, and it stayed there three weeks.

-The double A-side "Better in Time" and "Footprints in the Sand" debuted at number seventy-four on the UK Singles Chart on 1 March 2008.
-After selling 40,476 copies it peaked at number two on 22 March 2008, the same week "Footprints in the Sand" debuted in the top forty.
-It was Lewis's third single to reach the top five in the UK.
+The double A-side "Better in Time"/"Footprints in the Sand" debuted at number seventy-four on the UK Singles Chart on 23 February 2008.
+After selling 40,476 copies it peaked at number two on 22 March 2008, the same week the individual release of "Footprints in the Sand" debuted in the top forty, after selling 7,525 copies.
+It became Lewis's third single to reach the top five in the UK.
 It was certified as gold by the British Phonographic Industry (BPI) on 16 January 2009.
 The single debuted on the German Singles Chart on 16 June 2008 at number five, and reached its peak position, at number two, on 28 July 2008.
 It also peaked on the European Hot 100 at number eight.

+Since their releases, "Better in Time"/"Footprints in the Sand" has received a platinum certification by the BPI, indicating 600,000 copies sold, whilst the individual single release has received a silver certification, denoting 200,000 copies sold.

+Covers and use in popular culture

+Welsh singer Lucie Jones sang "Footprints in the Sand" on the British singing competition programme The X Factor.
+On 1 June 2013, Hungarian shadow theatre group Attraction used the song during their live semi-final performance on Britain's Got Talent.
+In 2015 wildlife expert Bindi Irwin danced a contemporary freestyle to the song in the finals of season 21 of Dancing with the Stars.
+In 2019, Voices of Service sang "Footprints in the Sand" during the season 14 finals of America's Got Talent.